0xcniaso/Tiny-urls/README.md

 # Tiny URLs

 Tiny URLs is a simple URLs shortener API.

-This API is free to use and do not have rate limit
+This API is free to use and do not have rate limit.

 ## Generating short URLs